Atlinx/Godot-PluginAssetsRegistry/README.md

 # PluginAssetsRegistry

-A GDScript that scales assets used by plugins (like images and fonts) automatically based on the editor's current scale.
+A GDScript that scales assets used by plugins (like images and fonts) automatically based on the editor's current UI scale.

 This script keeps a record of all loaded assets and does not duplicate the same asset more than once, which saves on memory.